elfi-dev/elfi/docs/usage/tutorial.rst

 simulations on the rows.
 Notice that for convenience, the funtion also works with scalars that are first converted to vectors.

-.. note:: there is a built-in tool (`elfi.tools.vectorize`) in ELFI to vectorize operations that are not vectorized.
+.. note:: There is a built-in tool (`elfi.tools.vectorize`) in ELFI to vectorize operations that are not vectorized.
 It is basically a for loop wrapper.

 ..
-Important:: in order to guarantee a consistent state of pseudo-random number generation, the simulator must have `random_state` as a keyword argument for reading in a `numpy.RandomState` object.
+Important:: In order to guarantee a consistent state of pseudo-random number generation, the simulator must have `random_state` as a keyword argument for reading in a `numpy.RandomState` object.

 Let's now use this simulator to create toy observations.
 We will use parameter values :math:`\theta_1=0.6, \theta_2=0.2` as in `*Marin et al.